Leinadix/RGraph/README.md

 ## Usage

 - Click the "Add Node" button to create a new node
+- Right-click on the background to create a node at that position
 - Select a node by clicking on it
 - To connect nodes:
   1. Select the source node
-  2. Click "Connect Nodes" button
+  2. Click "Connect Nodes" button (or right-click the node)
   3. In connection mode, potential target nodes are highlighted with a green outline
   4. Click on a target node to create the connection
   5. Or click "Cancel Connection" to abort
+- To edit a node:
+  1. Select the node
+  2. Click "Edit Node" button
+  3. Update the node's name, description, and icon
+  4. Click "Save" to apply changes or "Cancel" to discard
-- Delete a selected node with the "Delete Selected Node" button
+- Delete a selected node with the "Delete Node" button
 - Drag nodes to rearrange the graph layout
+- Use the zoom controls in the top-right corner:
+  - "+" to zoom in
+  - "-" to zoom out
+  - "FIT" to fit all nodes in the view

 ## Technologies Used